School uniforms in Thailand

 The Thai school uniform is compulsory for students in Thai public and private school systems, not including a higher education institute which provides degree level education.
 Few variations from the standard model are permitted, but schools are not restricted from adopting additional, non-standard uniforms.
+Most Thai schools have day per week where students wear either boy scout and girl guide uniforms to school, and partake in scouting activities in addition to regular classes.
+These uniforms are beige for boys and dark green for girls, both wearing neckerchiefs.

 Public schools

 University

 University uniforms are generally standard throughout the country.
 They typically consist of a white blouse and plain or pleated skirt for females, and long black trousers, a white long-sleeved shirt with a dark blue or black tie for males.
 There are minor variations for Muslim or transgender students.
 Thai university dress codes have been the subject of both controversy and satire.
 Research has indicated that the wearing of uniforms reinforces in-group and out-group behaviours and existing hierarchies, but "does not promote students' life goals".